Asymptotic distribution of CM points on the reduction of the Drinfeld modular curve: Introduction

+Each element of $\mathrm{CM}(D)$ reduces to a unique irreducible component $C_n$ if and only if $\infty$ is an inert prime in $K_D$.
+This condition holds if and only if $D$ is of even degree and its leading term is not a square of $\mathbb{F}_q$ (see \cite[Proposition 14.6]{rosen}).
+We call such discriminants, \textit{inert discriminants}.
+When $D$ is of odd degree, the extension $K_D/k$ is ramified at $\infty$ and the reduction of elements in $\mathrm{CM}(D)$ lands on the intersections $\{c_{n+1}\}_{n\geq0}$.

-In contrast with the reduction of CM points on the supersingular locus previously discussed, the asymptotic distribution of $\mathrm{CM(D)}$ among the irreducible components $(C_n)_{n\geq0}$ depends on the arithmetic relation between $\infty$ and $D$.
+In contrast with the reduction of CM points on the supersingular locus previously discussed, the asymptotic distribution of $\mathrm{CM}(D)$ among the irreducible components $(C_n)_{n\geq0}$ depends on the arithmetic relation between $\infty$ and $D$.
 In this regard, it is slightly similar to the situation of $p$-adic distribution of CM elliptic curves (see \cite{herreroMenaresRivera1} and \cite{herreroMenaresRivera2}).

-Each element of $\mathrm{CM}(D)$ reduces to a unique irreducible component $C_n$ if and only if $\infty$ is an inert prime in $K$.
-We restrict ourselves to sequences of $D$ satisfying this condition, which holds if and only if $D$ is of even degree and its leading term is not a square of $\mathbb{F}_q$ (see \cite[Proposition 14.6]{rosen}).

-We present our results in two theorems.
-The first one deals with the case where the sequence of square-free parts $D_K$ is eventually of positive degree.
-This is equivalent to say that $K$ is eventually different from constant field extension $\F_{q^2}(T)$.
+For this reason, we present our results in three theorems, two in the inert case and one covering the ramified case.
+The first one below deals with the case of a sequence of inert discriminants $D$ for which the sequence of square-free parts $D_K$ is eventually of positive degree.
+This is equivalent to say that $K_D/k$ is inert and eventually different from the constant field extension $\F_{q^2}(T)$.